 About Durga Pooja Festival

-And each succeeding day being known as
+each succeeding day is known as

 - Maha Saptami